 Welcome to our site!

-For your convenience we have two payment options: AMAZON or a SIGNED COPY mailed out by me, or an unsigned copy via Amazon.
+For your convenience we have two payment options: a SIGNED COPY mailed out by me, or an unsigned copy via Amazon.

 8 x 10 PRINT